These poles are perfect for a day on the trails when traveling light is key to your adventure.

-However, with most of the tent style poles, there isn't a massive difference in overall packed length of the tent style poles that we tested.
+However, with most of the tent style poles, there isn't a massive difference in the overall packed length of the tent style poles that we tested.

 The Distance Carbon Z in collapsed form.

 Between the three tent-style poles that we tested, there was only a couple of millimeter difference between each pole.
 This can be seen in the Leki Micro Vario Carbon at 43 mm and the Black Diamond Alpine FLZ at around 40 mm.
-The most prominent difference you'll notice between most poles is weight.
+The most noticeable difference you'll notice between most poles is weight.

 Although generally speaking, when cutting weight, you usually sacrifice durability; but the Distance Carbon Z was surprisingly durable in our tests.
 What's more, the 2018 model features reinforced joints, which Black Diamond claims are 30% stronger.

 Although we still don't think you should use it for heavy duty trekking and bushwhacking, these poles will hold up most on trail and cross-country usage.
 Additionally, if you're hard on your poles, we would suggest a beefier aluminum pole like the Black Diamond Trail Back or the Black Diamond Alpine FLZ.
 Even the aluminum version of this pole, the Black Diamond Distance Z, is only two ounces heavier but feels a little tougher.

 The reinforced joint of the Distance Carbon Z.

 These poles come standard with both a carbide and a rubber tip.
 Unless you're using these poles extensively on asphalt, we found little need for the rubber tip and ended up opting for the carbide tip for most of our testing period.

 These poles are easy to take out on occasion in steep or rocky terrain.

 The baskets are not interchangeable on the Carbon Distance Z, which limits this pole's use to three seasons — plenty for most of us.